mtoohey31/form-questions/README.md

 The project will then be available on http://localhost:5000.

+Note that you will not need to mount the `.env` using this method as it is built into the container.

 ## Contributing

 If you would like to contribute, run these commands to clone the repo and run it in dev mode:

 ```bash
 git clone https://github.com/mtoohey31/form-questions